-We work with police institutions to build more effective, resilient and trusted police organizations in Mexico by improving the relationships that exist within the institution and those that they have with citizens.
+We worked with the University of Yale, Innovations for Poverty Action (IPA) and the Ministry of Security of Mexico City to design a program that would build more effective, resilient and trusted police organizations in Mexico by improving the relationships that exist within police institutions and those that they have with citizens.

 WHY THIS MATTERS

 According to the National Survey of Victimization and Perception of Public Security 2016 (ENVIPE), 65% of citizens have little or no trust in Mexico City’s Police Officers, a high level of distrust compared to the national average of 44%.
 Lack of trust leads to undesirable consequences for both citizens and police officers, such as: problematic interactions, lack of mutual respect, lack of cooperation, distrust in the institution and lack of effectiveness in policing strategies.

 We are working with the University of Yale, Innovations for Poverty Action (IPA) and the Ministry of Security of Mexico City (SSP) to adapt a model of procedural justice and legitimacy to the Mexico City police context, with the final aim of rebuilding trust between citizens and the police force.

 We piloted a workshop based on the application of four principles of Procedural Justice in order to improve the relationship between police and citizens and to advise on how the implementation of these principles might raise the levels of trust within the police force.